souphieeh/test-exam/README.md

 ## Exercise 4 (Integrating into Your Website - 4 P.)

+1. Copy the code from `scrape.py` into `run.py` as indicated.
 1. Add a page called `webscraping.html` to your website that extends `base.html`.
-1. Add a link on this page that runs the webscraping function (i.e. on  clicking the link the function my_scraper() is executed).
+1. Add a link on this page that runs the webscraping function (i.e. when you click the link, the function my_scraper() is executed).
 You can test this by deleting the file `selectors.json` and clicking the link.
-The file should be recreated.
+The file should then be recreated.
+Hint: This link should lead to a new page - I called it `success.html`.

 ## Exericse 5 (Displaying your Results - 4 P.)